Internet and e-mail policy and practice

 posted at: 23:58 :: permanent link to this entry :: 0 comments

-Trackback link is http://weblog.johnlevine.com/Copyright_Law/tollbooth.trackback
+Stable link is https://jl.ly/Copyright_Law/tollbooth.html

 The Direct Marketing Association requires e-mail authentication.
 Do we care?
 Email